chart21/TTP-Comparison/Readme.md

         -i Number of elements per party in order if not the same as -n (e.g. 100,1)
 ```

-The following configuartion uses port 6000 as base port, uses 100 inputs, int as datatype, 2 input players (P0-P1), performs function psearch and uses the following number of elements 100 (P0),1 (P1).
+The following configuration uses port 6000 as base port, uses 100 inputs, int as datatype, 2 input players (P0-P1), performs function psearch and uses the following number of elements 100 (P0),1 (P1).
 > ./config.sh -b 6000 -n 100 -t int -p 2 -f psearch -i 100,1

-The following configuartion uses the previous configuration but performs function array_ops with operator + and 50 inputs per player.
+The following configuration uses the previous configuration but performs function array_ops with operator + and 50 inputs per player.
 > ./config.sh -n 50 -f array_ops -o +

-The following configuartion uses the previous configuration but changes number of players to 3.
+The following configuration uses the previous configuration but changes number of players to 3.
 > ./config.sh -p 3

 ### Compilation